appfair/appfair.org/src/content/docs/docs/deploying.md

 2. Builds the Android target with `skip export` and signs it with the App Fair keystore.
 3. Reads the Fastlane metadata from `Darwin/fastlane/` and `Android/fastlane/` and uploads it alongside the signed binaries to App Store Connect and the Play Console.
 4. Submits the build for review.
-5. Generates an `appindex.json` describing the release and publishes it (together with the signed binaries) as assets on the corresponding GitHub Release in the App Fair fork.
+5. Generates an `appindex.json` describing the release and publishes it (together with the signed binaries) as assets on the corresponding GitHub Release in the `appfair/` fork.
 The source repository is not modified by this step.

 Store review timing is outside the App Fair's control.
 Apple and Google operate their own review queues, but updates typically appear within a few days.
 The progress of each step can be observed in real time on the Actions tab of the fork.